dom-the-dev/udacity-storefront-backend/README.md

 # Storefront Backend Project

-## Getting Started

-This repo contains a basic Node and Express app to get you started in constructing an API.
-To get started, clone this repo and run `yarn` in your terminal at the project root.

 ## Required Technologies
 Your application must make use of the following libraries:
 - Postgres for the database
-- Node/Express for the application logic
-- dotenv from npm for managing environment variables
 - db-migrate from npm for migrations
-- jsonwebtoken from npm for working with JWTs
 - jasmine from npm for testing

 ## Steps to Completion